Last updated on 28 September 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 After you submit the Data Safety Form, Google will review the information provided in order to ensure that you've appropriately disclosed all necessary details.
 If Google finds no issues, then your Play Store application or update can continue through its normal process and you don't have to do anything extra.

-With the new Data Safety Section in place, users will better understand how an app handles their information before downloading it from the Play Store.
+Google's Data Safety requirement helps users will better understand how an app handles their information before downloading it from the Play Store.

 Developers will have to ensure that they disclose all relevant information required by Google and that all declarations are truthful, complete, and accurate.
 App developers must be transparent about what kind of data their app collects (e.g., personal information such as name and email address, contacts, location, financial information, and more):